 If the handles of your compression faucet are leaky, you can usually fix the problem with a simple O-ring replacement.
 To do this, pry the decorative cap off the handles, if necessary, and remove the stem to expose the O-ring.
 Replace this with a new O-ring and repeat on the other handle if needed.

 A leak from the spout is a little more complicated to fix with techniques that differ depending on the type of faucet you have.
-Check out this World Water Day blog from Mr. Rooter Plumbing for more information about how to fix a dripping faucet.
+You may see the value in contacting a trusted plumber for leaky faucet repair if you aren’t confident undertaking this repair yourself.

 Other Tips for Fixing a Dripping Faucet